-Retinal detachment repairScleral buckling; Vitrectomy; Pneumatic retinopexy; Laser retinopexy
+Retinal detachment repairScleral buckling; Vitrectomy; Pneumatic retinopexy; Laser retinopexy; Rhegmatogenous retinal detachment repair

-Retinal detachment repair is eye surgery to place a detached retina back into its normal position.
+Retinal detachment repair is eye surgery to place a retina back into its normal position.
 The retina is the light-sensitive tissue in the back of the eye.
 Detachment means that it has pulled away from the layers of tissue around it.

-This article describes the repair of rhegmatogenous retinal detachments -- retinal detachments that occur due to a hole or tear in the retina.
+This article describes the repair of rhegmatogenous retinal detachments.
+These occur due to a hole or tear in the retina.

 If the retina has just started to detach, a procedure called pneumatic retinopexy may be done to repair it.

 - Pneumatic retinopexy (gas bubble placement) is most often an office procedure.

 - The eye doctor injects a bubble of gas into the eye.